pexpalacios/Webserver/README.md

 ```

 Also, if two servers have the same ip:port and server_name, only the first one will persist.
-The rest won't be a part of the server.
+The rest won't be a part of the configuration of this Webserv.

 #### Locations
 You are already familiar with the '/' location, which defines the behavior of the request URI (i.e http://hello_world:8080/).
-But serving just one static html file with plain text is to boring!
+But serving just one static html file with plain text is too boring!
 With the location directive you can dictate others resources and folders that your server can make use of, like a location /images or a location /sound for media files, or a location /error for custom error pages.
 The sky is the limit!

 A location directive can hold the following parameters:

 - allow_methods: with HTTP methods are allowed in the request to an specific location
-- autoindex: switch this option to off or on if to product a directory listing to any request ending with the character \
+- autoindex: switch this option to off or on if if you want to access a directory listing to any request ending with the character \
 - root: set the root directory for the request
 - index: define which file will be used as index (must be an 'index.html' file)